coollabsio/coolify/install/README.md

 These are only here for backward compatibility.

-I will delete this after 2 months.
+I will delete install.js and update.js after 2 months.